-- definition of system requirements and a determination of how system operation changes during the vear (drawings, system process data): - pump total head (TH), flow and system estimated curve;
+- definition of system requirements and a determination of how system operation changes during the vear (drawings, system process data): - pump total head (TH), flow and system estimated curve: - electrical energy consumption data; - determination of pump operating hours; - determination of flow distribution (for level 3 only); - pump performance information, when available; - measurement or estimation of system losses.

-- electrical energy consumption data; - determination of pump operating hours and flow intervals; - pump performance information, when available; - measurement or estimation of system losses.
-This section should also include a discussion of data accuracy and the need for verification before the recommended projects are approved.
+ASME 14414 2019 This section should also include a discussion of data accuracy and the need for verification before the recommended projects are approved.